-A: After receiving applications, the State Broadband Program Office will deconflict project areas to allow for like-to-like comparisons on competing applications for the same locations.
+A: After receiving applications, the State Broadband Program Office will deconflict project areas in order to allow for like-to-like comparisons on competing applications for the same locations.
 The State will identify locations with overlap and request prospective subgrantees to submit a revised applications that separate the overlapped area(s) and the remaining original project area.
-As part of the revised application, potential subgrantees may be required to submit updated information for aspects of the application that would be impacted.
+As part of the revised application, potential subgrantees may be required to submit updated information for aspects of the application that affect the following: